Geometry of chiral temporal structures I: Physical effects: 2. Temporal geometry in chiral molecules

+Due to the complex nature of the polarization vector the Berry curvature takes the form of a skew-hermitian tensor $\Omega^{ij}= i \braket{\partial_{e_i}\psi_{\mathrm{el}}^0(\bm{e})|\partial_{e_j}\psi_{\mathrm{el}}^0(\bm{e})}$.
+Naturally, it can be partitioned into a real valued, antisymmetric component $\Omega_a^{ij}$ and a imaginary valued, symmetric component $\Omega_s^{ij}$, respectively.
+Evaluating the curl of the Berry connection we obtain an antisymmetric part of the Berry curvature tensor (see companion paper \cite{roos2025geometrychiraltemporalstructures}):

-In the next sections, we test the generality of Eq.\,(\ref{eq:curvature_def}) by applying it to three different types of two-photon processes involving linearly and circularly polarized pump and probe pulses.
-First, we generalize the relationship between the curvature (Eq.\,(\ref{eq:curvature_def})) and the vectorial observables expressing the light-induced enantio-sensitive molecular orientation by ionization of an initially randomly oriented ensemble of molecules, extending our earlier work \cite{ordonez2023geometric}, where we derived the curvature for one-photon ionization from a state with a stationary current.
-Second, we identify new observables describing enantio-sensitive orientation by excitation, opening new opportunities for controlling the direction of orientation.
-Third, we derive the relationship between the photoionization yield and the curvature Eq.\,(\ref{eq:curvature_def}) in two-photon ionization by circularly polarized field.
-We show that it is similar to the one in one-photon ionization from a state with a stationary current \cite{ordonez2023geometric}, confirming the generality of the link between the enantio-sensitive photoionization yield and the geometric phase.
+such that $\Omega_a^{ij} = \frac{i}{2}\varepsilon^{lij}\bm{\Omega}_l$.
+Below, we use Eq.\,(\ref{eq:curvature_def}) to quantify the ability to control molecular orientation in two photon excitation for different configurations of pump and probe pulse polarizations.
+First, we derive the relationship between the orbital antisymmetric Berry curvature (Eq.\,(\ref{eq:curvature_def})) and the vectorial observables expressing the light-induced enantio-sensitive molecular orientation by ionization of an initially randomly oriented ensemble of molecules, generalizing our earlier result \cite{ordonez2023geometric}, where we introduced the orbital antisymmetric Berry curvature for one-photon ionization from a state with a stationary current.
+Second, we identify new regimes for observing enantio-sensitive orientation in two-photon ionization, where selection of preferred orientation happens at the excitation step, opening new opportunities for controlling the direction of orientation.

-Specifically, we show that enantio-sensitive molecular orientation can be expressed using Eq.\,(\ref{eq:curvature_def}) as follows (superscripts $L$ and $M$ stand for laboratory and molecular frame correspondingly):
+Specifically, we show that enantio-sensitive molecular orientation can be expressed using Eq.\,(\ref{eq:curvature_def}) as follows (superscripts $L$ and $M$ stand for laboratory and molecular frame correspondingly, and we consider a driving field polarised on the $x^M-y^M$-plane):